 E. Joseph Wright

-Mr. Wright retired from Concho Resources Inc. (“Concho”), an independent exploration and production company engaged in the acquisition, development and exploration of oil and natural gas properties, in January 2019 where he most recently served as Executive Vice President and Chief Operating Officer.
-He has served as a director of Concho since 2017.
+Since February of 2021, Mr. Wright has served as an independent partner of Geneses Capital Management, LLC.
+In January 2019, Mr. Wright retired from Concho Resources Inc. (“Concho”), an independent exploration and production company engaged in the acquisition, development and exploration of oil and natural gas properties, where he most recently served as Executive Vice President and Chief Operating Officer.
+He served as a director of Concho from May 2017 to January 2021.
 Since joining Concho from its formation in 2004, Mr. Wright held a variety of leadership positions, including Senior Vice President and Chief Operating Officer and Vice President of Engineering and Operations.
-As Executive Vice President and Chief Operating Officer, he oversees Concho’s drilling and completion programs, as well as its government, regulatory affairs and human resources functions.
+As Executive Vice President and Chief Operating Officer, he oversaw Concho’s drilling and completion programs, as well as its government, regulatory affairs and human resources functions.
 Prior to Concho, Mr. Wright was Vice President of Operations and Engineering of Concho Oil & Gas Corp. from its formation in 2001 until its sale in 2004.
-From 1997 to 2001, he was Vice President of Operations of Concho Resources Inc., a predecessor company to Concho.
+From 1997 to 2001, he was Vice President of Operations of Concho Resources Inc., a predecessor company to Concho Oil & Gas Corp.
 Mr. Wright has also worked in several operations, engineering and capital markets positions at Mewbourne Oil Company.
 He holds a Bachelor of Science degree in Petroleum Engineering from Texas A&M University.